NewSigma/Physica/README.md

 Physica is a high-performance and scalable template library for computational physics, dedicated to providing a rapid iteration platform for new algorithms.
 It is not a textbook or a ready-to-use solution.
 Physica provides several basic components and does not restrict creativity.
 It helps users implement ideas in less than 200 lines of code.

 Physica is also an open source platform that maintains scientific code written in Physica and related data.
 We expect Physica, as a platform and not just a software, to promote the reproducibility of scientific results.
-The open source community continuously ensures that the results remain readable, reproducible, and accurate.
+The open source community continuously ensures that the results remain readable, reproducible and accurate.

 ## Table of Contents